-The Jewish Center for Justice is a distinguished social justice, education, and leadership development platform that empowers current and future leaders to build a more compassionate and just society.
+The Jewish Center for Justice is a distinguished social justice, education, and leadership development platform that meets each individual where they are in their journey to inspire change.

 Recent Blog Posts

 While Election Day is more than eight months away, primaries are ongoing across the country, including on March 5th here in California.
 So it is never too early to become informed about how to vote, where to vote, and what issues are on the ballot.

 Over the next few months, this page will serve as JCJ’s comprehensive Election 2024 Voter Guide.
 Bookmark this page, and check back for more updates on what to expect as Election Day approaches.

 Every registered voter in California will receive a vote-by-mail ballot about one month before the election.
 If you are not registered to vote, click here to register, to check your registration status, and for information about registration deadlines.
 You can register to vote in person on Election Day at your polling location, click here for more details.